Excellent Trail, the ruins were breathtaking. Will return to hike Bullet in it's entirety.

 With my dad, four year old son Kessler, five year old son Matthew, and my brother Mark.

 Like the rest of Grand Gulch, an incredible canyon opens up out of the unpromising plains near route 261.
 Beautiful orange walls, a huge pourover, and of course pristine Anasazi ruins.
-It took longer than we thought, and we missed a cairn in the rain on the way out of the canyon and had to repeat the process.
+It took longer than we thought, and we missed a cairn in the rain on the way out of the canyon and had to go all the way back down and repeat the process.

 Down Bullet Canyon and out Government Trail.